Tim Drake: Robin (vol. 2) (1989–2009)

 Before joining Batman as the third Robin, Tim Drake was given a modern redesign of the Robin costume and sent to train abroad with numerous experts to refine his martial arts.
 When Bruce Wayne retires after Knightfall, Robin goes solo to defend Gotham City.
 Robin would eventually go on to co-star with other teenaged superheroes in Young Justice and Teen Titans.
 He also made guest appearances in other DC comic books such as Nightwing and Azrael.

 Robin would also become increasingly closer to fellow teen vigilante Stephanie Brown, also known as the Spoiler.
 Although at first, he regarded her as reckless in operating without Batman's guidance, the two would eventually become romantically involved.
 For a brief period when Tim's father found out about him being Robin and he retired from the role, Stephanie temporarily replaced him as the new Robin.

 Following the death of his father in Identity Crisis (2004) and the presumed death of Stephanie in Batman: War Games (2004–2005), Tim relocated to Blüdhaven, the city where Nightwing fights crime, for a period of time to escape the "ghosts" of Gotham City and to stay close to his stepmother Dana Winters, who was admitted into a Blüdhaven clinic after going into psychological shock over Captain Boomerang killing Jack Drake.

 Tim Drake was then given another redesign of the Robin costume with a red and black color scheme.
-The colors are those of Superboy's costume, in tribute to his best friend Superboy after he also died in battle in Infinite Crisis (2005–2006).
+The colors are those of Superboy's costume, in tribute to Superboy following his death in Infinite Crisis (2005).

 Once Dick takes over the role of Batman after Bruce's apparent death in Batman R.I.P. and Final Crisis, he fires Tim from the Robin mantle and gives it to Damian Wayne, due to Dick believing he and Tim are equals.
 Tim, believing that Bruce is still alive, assumes the identity of Red Robin and leaves Gotham City to go on a worldwide search for Wayne.